• Skip to primary navigation

 Easy to make, these incredibly comforting and aromatic Spanish meatballs or albondigas in tomato sauce are perfect for tapas or as a main course with rice or noodles.

 I've made this dish dozens of times over the years, as my husband and daughter are big fans who always request spaghetti or rice with meatballs and tomato sauce.
-Then, I either make these albondigas recipe or my grandma's Pork Meatballs in Tomato Sauce.
+When they do, I either make this albondigas recipe or my grandma's Pork Meatballs in Tomato Sauce.

 Jump to recipe